danieljulia/playlist-api/README.md

 ## A playlist entity

     version         The version of the playlist in the Spotify system (integer). identifier      The Spotify URI of the playlist. title           Title of the playlist.
-    creator       Username of the user who created the playlist. description   Free text description.
+    creator         Username of the user who created the playlist. collaborative   Indicates if everyone can edit the contents (tracks) or not. annotation      Free text description.
-    image         Playlist image.
+    image           URL to the playlists image.
     trackList       List of tracks.
       identifier      The Spotify URI of the track. title           Name of the track.
       creator         Artist(s) performing the track.
-      album         Album on which the track appears. trackNum      The track number on the album (integer). duration      Length of the track in milliseconds (integer). meta          Further metadata mapped by key prefixed by "spotify:meta:". starred       True if the track is "starred" by the authenticated caller.
+      album           Album on which the track appears. trackNum        The track number on the album (integer). duration        Length of the track in milliseconds (integer). starred         Indicates if the track is "starred" by the authenticated caller.

 ## Ideas & requests under consideration